google/usd_from_gltf/README.md

 *   usd_from_gltf, 1 process: 22.6, 22.5, 22.6 (average: **22.6 seconds**)
 *   usd_from_gltf, 12 processes: 5.0, 5.3, 5.1 (average: **5.2 seconds**)

-### Troubleshooting

-If you are having trouble building or running usd_from_gltf, please follow the steps below.

-*   Ensure that the environment variables were set correctly after installing USD.
-*   Add the Zlib libraries to your PATH.